tarof429/stuckathome/golang/README.md

 	}
 ```

-or more succintly, if we only care about the value:
+or more succinctly, if we only care about the value:

 ```go
 	for _, element := range colors {